Vincent Jackson

-Vincent Terrell Jackson (January 14, 1983 – February 15, 2021) was an American professional football player who played as a wide receiver for 12 seasons in the National Football League (NFL).
-He played college football at Northern Colorado, and was drafted by the San Diego Chargers in the second round of the 2005 NFL Draft.
-He also played for the Tampa Bay Buccaneers.
-Jackson was selected to the Pro Bowl three times and exceeded 1,000 receiving yards six times in his career.
+Vincent Terrell Jackson (January 14, 1983 – February 15, 2021) was an American professional football wide receiver who played for 12 seasons in the National Football League (NFL).
+He played college football for the Northern Colorado Bears and was selected by the San Diego Chargers in the second round of the 2005 NFL draft.
+Jackson also played for the Tampa Bay Buccaneers.
+He was selected to the Pro Bowl thrice and exceeded 1,000 receiving yards six times in his career.
+Jackson died in 2021, with the official cause of his death reported as chronic alcohol abuse.
+An autopsy found Stage 2 chronic traumatic encephalopathy in his brain.

-Early years
+Early life

 Jackson attended Widefield High School in Colorado Springs, Colorado.
 As a senior, he was a Rocky Mountain News All-State Honorable Mention, a first-team all-area pick, and a first-team all-conference pick.
 He also was a standout in basketball.
-A straight-A student in high school, Jackson was accepted to Columbia, but decided to attend University of Northern Colorado on a partial scholarship to play both basketball and football.
+A straight-A student in high school, Jackson was accepted to Columbia University, but decided to attend the University of Northern Colorado on a partial scholarship to play both basketball and football.